ilmanzo/ilmanzo.github.com/content/post/openqa-job-filter-rust.md

 1. The program should act as a shell filter, taking input via stdin and outputting via stdout: `$ openqa-clone-job <myjobs> | oqa-jobfilter`
 2. The program should be testable: I want to develop it using a Test-Driven development process, which allows me to change its design and inner architecture while maintaining the same behavior
 3. output should be in order and ready to be passed as an `openqa-mon` invocation as-is
 4. output should be as compact as possible, so for example when I have consecutive test IDs like https://openqa.suse.de/tests/1201, https://openqa.suse.de/tests/1202, https://openqa.suse.de/tests/1203, https://openqa.suse.de/tests/1204 I can simply send 1201+3 to `openqa-mon` .
-Likewise, different job IDs for the same openQA instance can be grouped with a comma separate, so https://openqa.suse.de/tests/1201, https://openqa.suse.de/tests/1207, https://openqa.suse.de/tests/1210, https://openqa.suse.de/tests/1215 becomes
+Likewise, different job IDs for the same openQA instance can be grouped with a comma separate, so when I have some cloned tests like https://openqa.suse.de/tests/1201, https://openqa.suse.de/tests/1207, https://openqa.suse.de/tests/1210, https://openqa.suse.de/tests/1215 should become

 ```bash